 Experience and Types of Cases

-- Representation of current and former service employees in class action wage and hour matter against Domino’s and Domino’s franchisee with over 20 locations throughout tri-state area;
+- Ongoing representation of current and former service employees in class action wage and hour matter against Domino’s and Domino’s franchisee with over 20 locations throughout tri-state area;

-- Representation of current and former service employees in class action against noted Japanese ramen restaurant chain Ippudo for unlawful wage practices;
+- Successful representation of current and former service employees in class action against noted Japanese ramen restaurant chain Ippudo for unlawful wage practices;

-- Representation of class of current and former employees in wage and hour action against famous restaurant and nightclub with venues in New York City, Las Vegas, Miami, London and Dubai;
+- Successful representation of class of current and former employees in wage and hour action against famous restaurant and nightclub with venues in New York City, Las Vegas, Miami, London and Dubai;

-- Representation of the courageous victim of a heinous sexual assault at the hands of an Uber cab driver in India;
+- Representation of the courageous victim of a heinous sexual assault at the hands of an Uber cab driver in India resulting in confidential out-of-court resolution;

-- Representation of a nationwide FLSA, New York Labor Law, and California Labor Code wage and hour action class and collective against a large, national bank, seeking unpaid overtime wages on behalf of misclassified home lending specialists;
+- Successful representation of a nationwide FLSA, New York Labor Law, and California Labor Code wage and hour action class and collective against a large, national bank, seeking unpaid overtime wages on behalf of misclassified home lending specialists;

-- Representation of a class and collective of over 500 fleet drivers in an action against one of the nation’s largest providers of luxury chauffeur services, alleging numerous wage and hour violations under federal and state law;
+- Successful representation of a class and collective of over 500 fleet drivers in an action against one of the nation’s largest providers of luxury chauffeur services, alleging numerous wage and hour violations under federal and state law;

-- Representation of a proposed nationwide class action against one of the nation’s largest department stores, alleging a pattern and practice of unlawful racial profiling;
+- Representation of a proposed nationwide class action against one of the nation’s largest department stores, alleging a pattern and practice of unlawful racial profiling resulting in confidential out-of-court resolution;

 - Sensitive and confidential internal investigation concerning serious allegations of disability and gender-based discrimination, harassment and retaliation on behalf of large, multi-national corporation;

-- Representation of multiple plaintiffs in sexual harassment, gender discrimination and retaliation federal action against national professional women’s networking association;
+- Representation of multiple female plaintiffs in sexual harassment, gender discrimination and retaliation federal action against national professional women’s networking association resulting in confidential out-of-court resolution; and

-- Representation of well-known television executive in breach of contract litigation against founders of music licensing and placement company.
+- Representation of well-known television executive in breach of contract litigation against founders of music licensing and placement company resulting in confidential out-of-court resolution.

 Mr. Rahman, a New York City native, is a proud graduate of New York University School of Law, where he was a member of its Journal of International Law and Politics.
 Mr. Rahman also graduated summa cum laude from the Macaulay Honors College at Hunter College of the City University of New York, with dual-B.A. degrees in Political Science and Economics.